 Trains already operate on most of the routes needed for a vibrant passenger rail network.

 But the schedules are too focused on trips to downtown Chicago, and the trips are too infrequent to serve intermediate stations well.

 Illinois has state-rail plan that could help change that—in theory.
 Unfortunately, it’s just a list of disconnected projects.
 They aren’t integrated into a true plan.
 And they aren’t coordinated for maximum impact.

-California is the first and only state (so far) to create and fund such a plan.
 Illinois can learn from its example and follow its lead.

 The number of daily departures increases as you get closer to Chicago.
 Every 15-minutes in Cook County, Every 2-hours downstate.

 Trains and buses should be scheduled to meet each at key transfer points, like Champaign, Galesburg, and East St. Louis. to make cross-state trips convenient.